shreya-2201/ECELL-Enspire-Website/enspire-website/README.md

 # React + Vite
 Thia is Enspire website made as an assignment for the ecell developers team.
-To open it us the following commands cd enspire-website npm run dev
+To open it us the following commands
+->cd enspire-website
+->npm run dev